 About Johan Nieuwenhuize

-Johan Nieuwenhuize (Oost-Souburg, the Netherlands, 1980) is a Dutch artist and curator.
+Johan Nieuwenhuize (Oost-Souburg, the Netherlands, 1980) is a Dutch photographer, artist and art advisor.

 In 2006 he received his Bachelor degree in photography from the Royal Academy of Arts, The Hague and was granted stipends by Stroom Den Haag and Mondriaan Fund.

-His work has been shown in solo exhibitions at the Three Shadows Photography Art Centre, De Vleeshal, Street Level Photoworks, Fotomuseum Den Haag and Teylers Museum.
+Among others, his work has been shown in solo exhibitions at the Three Shadows Photography Art Centre, De Vleeshal and Teylers Museum.

-Since 2015 he collaborates with Japanese photographer Shinji Otani as artist duo OTANI NIEUWENHUIZE.
-Their work was shown in a solo exhibition at the Dazaifu Tenmangu Shrine Museum in Dazaifu, Japan in 2016.
+With Japanese photographer Shinji Otani he forms artist duo OTANI NIEUWENHUIZE.
+Their work was shown in solo exhibitions at the Dazaifu Tenmangu Shrine Museum, at POST in Tokyo and at Ibasho Gallery in Antwerp.

 brand strategy by Fanny Evers